 Once you’ve found it, just focus your lens at this distance (using its focusing scale) and you’ll know that anything from half that point to infinity will appear sharp.

-So if the chart says your hyperfocal distance is 6 feet, you should focus at 6 feet and then anything from 3 feet away from you to infinity will be in focus in the image.
+So if the chart says your hyperfocal distance is 6 feet, you should focus at 6 feet, and then anything from 3 feet away from you to infinity will be in focus in the image.

 It’s important to remember that the depth of field will start at 3 feet away from the camera.
-Anything that’s closer will be blurred.
+Anything closer will be blurred.
 So make sure you move away from any objects in the foreground that are too close to you and that you want to have sharp in the final image.